 The Spas of Budapest

 Moving a hop, skip, and a jump to the east, it’s no secret that Budapest (known as The City of Spas) has become one of the most visited cities on the continent, combining a grand mix of history, architecture, nightlife, and spas.
 The Hungarian capital actually used to be three cities, which unified in only 1873.
-While it’s a bit difficult to call Budapest a “spa city,” the truth is that the spas here are on par with any other place in Europe and the number of annual visitors has made it a must-do on any traveler’s checklist.
+While it’s a bit difficult to call Budapest a “spa city,” the truth is that the spas here are on par with any other place in Europe and the number of annual visitors has made it a must-do on any traveller’s checklist.
 For a truly wild night, check out one of the spa parties, when the baths open their doors all night and essentially turn into a club for the evening, drawing both tourists and locals to the festivities.

 Gellert Bath is arguably the most famous of the many spas on offer, with an impressive 13 pools of different temperatures.
 Throw in an artificial wave pool, saunas, massage services, and incredible architecture, and it’s easy to see why it’s a hotspot (pun intended) year-round.